adrien-bougouin/KeyBench/README.md

-TopicRank: Graph-Based Topic Ranking fo Keyphrase Extraction [1]
+TopicRank: Graph-Based Topic Ranking for Keyphrase Extraction [1]
 ===========================================================================

 This is the work presented in the 6th International Joint